DevTrevi/DgcReader/TrustListProviders/DgcReader.TrustListProviders.Italy/README.md

 Implementation of ITrustListProvider that uses the Italian endpoint for downloading the trusted public keys used for signature verification of the Digital Green Certificates.

 Starting from version 1.3.0, the library has been included in the [list of verified SDKs by Italian authorities (Ministero della salute)](https://github.com/ministero-salute/it-dgc-verificac19-sdk-onboarding).
-The approval only refers to the main module `DgcReader` in combination with this provider (`DgcReader.TrustListProviders.Italy`) and `DgcReader.RuleValidators.Italy`.
+The approval only refers to the main module `DgcReader` in combination with the Italian providers included in the project (`DgcReader.RuleValidators.Italy`, `DgcReader.BlacklistProviders.Italy` and `DgcReader.TrustListProviders.Italy` )

 ## Usage